Update | January 1, 2023

-We have been trying to update our WordPress websites to a more flexible and user friendly theme but the work of conserving the rivers of the Kalmiopsis and Wild Rivers Coast country and their pure waters, wild salmon and rugged watersheds keeps getting in the way of a new look.
+We are in the process of updating our Kalmiopsis Rivers and Rough and Ready Creek websites to a mobile friendly and more flexible theme but the work of conserving the rivers of the Kalmiopsis and Wild Rivers Coast and their pure waters, wild salmon, and rugged watersheds keeps getting in the way of a new look.
 Please bear with us.

 Our goal is to permanently protect the Kalmiopsis wild lands and rivers through a grassroots movement of friends and partner organizations.
-Our goal is also to keep the stories of people and place alive.
+We seek to keep the stories of the dedicated people and this most precious climate refuge and conservation priority alive.

 A passion for place